AIKA Online

-AIKA Online is a free-to-play MMORPG published by two publishers, HanbitSoft and Gala Inc.
+AIKA Online is a free-to-play MMORPG published by HanbitSoft in South Korea, GameNet in Russia, HAPPYTUK in Taiwan, CBM Interactive in the global market and in Brazil.

 Information

 Aika features PvP capabilities and over a thousand quests along with standard MMORPG features like dungeon-running and crafting.
 The game is optimized for large-scale Nation Wars where thousands of players can fight at one time in massive combat.
 The players can fight for control over their nations during a Castle Siege, attack enemy nations to capture their magical artifacts, and participate in a variety of exciting PvP endeavors in the battlegrounds.

 Story

 The great goddess Aika created the world of Arcan to become a utopia for its inhabitants.
 Her first creation were the Scinic's, a kind and gentle race that cared for the land.
 However, as the Scinic race had no purpose in life, they begged the goddess for their existence to end and in sorrow, the goddess granted their wish.
 Believing that the good-natured Scinic race was too good, she created the Human race in which was a balance of good and evil that allowed them to thrive.
 As time went on, however, human ambition led to the destruction of the land, greatly angering the goddess.
 In response, she created a race of demons called Zereca that drew from her powers to punish the humans.
 However, she deeply regretted this action when the Zereca nearly caused the extinction of the Human race.
 To salvage her second creation, she told the Human prophet Giovanni to gather his people to a region known as Lakia.
 There she lifted the land of Lakia into the sky with the last of her strength.
 Spent of her powers, Aika fell into a deep slumber which greatly weakened the Zereca.
 However, three hundred years later, the goddess begins to awaken and as she does, the Zereca begins to regain their strength.
 To counteract this, the goddess creates a special warrior class within the Humans known as the Aitan and a fairy-like race to serve these Aitan called Pran.